tapjdey/release_qual_model/README.md

  Code is in "Code " folder.

- Results in the paper and the distribution of variables (log-transformed) are in "Results" folder.
+ Results in the paper and the distribution of variables (log-transformed and scaled) are in "Results" folder.

  Data is in "Data" folder.